RasaHQ/tutorial-rasa-google-assistant/README.md

 ## How to use this repository?

-The best way to use this repository is by following a step-by-step tutorial on how to integrate the Rasa assistant to Google Assistant.
+The best way to use this repository is to follow a step-by-step tutorial on how to integrate the Rasa assistant to Google Assistant.
 If you choose to use a Place Finder assistant to follow the tutorial, you can find the installation instructions and requirements.txt file inside the **place_finder** directory of this repository.

 ## Let us know how you are getting on!